rouge-ruby/rouge/README.md

 ## License

 Rouge is released under the MIT license.
-Please see the `LICENSE` file for more information.
+Please see the [LICENSE][license] file for more information.

+[license]: LICENSE